ilovepino8x7/Autumn-Attack/README.md

 ## Controls
 Left click to select or poke with your finger
+If resolution looks dodgy, zoom out with ctrl - or cmd -

 ## Credits
 <a href="https://www.flaticon.com/free-icons/settings" title="settings icons">Settings icons created by Freepik - Flaticon</a>